April 11, 2019 NHTSA CAMPAIGN NUMBER: 19V297000

 RETAILER AFFECTED VIN LISTS:

-Each Subaru retailer will receive an affected VIN list from their Zone Office.
+retailer will receive an affected VIN list from their Zone Office.
 Vehicles will be assigned to retailers as follows:

 - Original vehicle owners are assigned to the original selling retailer when their current address is within a 100-mile radius of that retailer.